Zmavli/kibykarni/_posts/2021-09-22-its-good-enough-a-party-game.md

 ## Rules
 The game requires at least three players.

-{% marginnote "Variation: Increase or decrease the range." %} Each player presents an integer from 0 to 100.
+Each player presents an integer from 0 to 100.{% sidenote "1" "Variation: Increase or decrease the range." %}

-{% marginnote "If there are only a few players, then this can be done orally.
+All players must present their number at the same time.{% sidenote "2" "If there are only a few players, then this can be done orally.
 However, if there are many, then I suggest using small whiteboards to write on which are then held up.
-Alternatively, use some sort of electronic method." %} All players must present their number at the same time.
+Alternatively, use some sort of electronic method." %}

-{% marginnote "Variation: Play continues until the total number of points awarded meets a certain threshold." %} The game lasts for at least three rounds.
-The number of rounds to be played is set before the game starts.
+The game lasts for at least three rounds.
+The number of rounds to be played is set before the game starts.{% sidenote "3" "Variation: Play continues until the total number of points awarded meets a certain threshold." %}

-{% marginnote "Variation: Calculate the arithmetic mean of all numbers presented.
+The player who presents a number that is the median of all numbers presented is awarded a point.
+If there are an even number of players, then the two players which are closest to the median are awarded a point.{% sidenote "4" "Variation: Calculate the arithmetic mean of all numbers presented.
 The player whose number is closest to the mean gets a point.
-(However, this is too much calculation to do in a non-electronic interface and will ruin the flow.)" %} The player who presents a number that is the median of all numbers presented is awarded a point.
-If there are an even number of players, then the two players which are closest to the median are awarded a point.
+(However, this is too much calculation to do in a non-electronic interface and will ruin the flow.)" %}

 If two or more players present the same number, they are disqualified from that round and cannot score any points.
 They are also fully ignored in the finding of the median for scoring.